-Southampton – an ideal base to explore Southern England before you start your cruise
+Southampton – an ideal base to explore Southern England before your cruise

-Located in the middle of the southern coastline of England, Southampton is a regular port of call for a huge number of cruise ships.
-It is one of the largest and deepest cruise ports in the world, and is still growing.
-Made famous in 1912 as the home port of The Titantic, Southampton’s maritime history stretches back hundreds of years.
+Located in the middle of the southern coastline of England, Southampton is a regular port of call for a vast number of cruise ships.
+It is one of the world’s largest ports and is still growing.
+Southampton’s maritime history stretches back hundreds of years, made famous in 1912 as the home port of the Titanic.

 Southern England has sweeping areas of outstanding natural beauty.
-It is made famous by it’s spectacular countryside, vast coastline, cosy pubs and welcoming villages.
-Southampton is a an ideal place from which to explore this part of Great Britain.
-The longer you stay the better, as the further west you travel, the more riches you will discover.
-We urge you to spend time here before you set off on your cruise.
+Its spectacular countryside, vast coastline, cozy pubs, and welcoming villages make it famous.
+Southampton is an ideal place to explore this part of Great Britain.
+The longer you stay, the better, as the further west you travel, the more riches you will discover.
+We urge you to spend time here before you set off on your cruise and offer expert advice on how to spend your time here.
 We promise you will want to come back again.

-Where to stay before you cruise from Southampton
+Where to stay before your cruise from Southampton

 - Leonardo Royal Southampton Grand Harbour